-Romerito, a plant in the Suaeda genus, is one of a number of nutritious, wild-growing edible plants that have been consumed in Mexico since pre-Hispanic times.
-Romeritos are common as holiday fare (Christmas and Lent) in the central part of that country, and are most often eaten in mole sauce, but can also be prepared in a number of other ways.
+Romerito, a plant in the Suaeda genus, is one of a number of nutritious sea-blites, wild-growing edible plants that have been consumed in Mexico since pre-Hispanic times.
+Romeritos are commonly served in central Mexico during Christmas and lent, and are most often eaten in mole sauce, but can be prepared in a variety of ways.

-Though relatively easy to cook (whether sauteed, steamed, or boiled), romeritos are a bit laborious to prep.
-The fresh leaves must be meticulously picked over, and tough stems and any damaged or discolored portions discarded.
+Although relatively easy to cook, whether sauteed, steamed, or boiled, romeritos are a bit laborious to prep.
+The fresh leaves must be meticulously picked over, with fibrous stems and any damaged or discolored portions discarded.
 The clean portions are then rinsed multiple times to wash away any sand or soil particles.

 Romeritos generally grow in marshy soil, giving them a somewhat naturally salty flavor.
 Nowadays the most important area of commercial cultivation of this plant is the southern part of Mexico City, a vast agricultural zone.
-The plant takes about 60 days to reach maturity, so seeds are sown in October to be harvested for the December holidays.
-The cut romeritos are sold, either by weight or by "handfuls," everywhere from traditional rustic market stalls to modern supermarket produce sections.
+The plant takes about 60 days to reach maturity, so seeds are sown in October to be harvested in time for the December holidays.
+The cut romeritos are sold, either by weight or by manojos (handfuls) everywhere from traditional rustic market stalls to modern supermarket produce sections.

 Outside of Mexico, romeritos can occasionally be found in areas of large Mexican populations (especially the southwestern United States), but most of us probably won't have easy access to this delicious leafy green.
 Fortunately, spinach has a similar flavor, color, and texture, so we can still enjoy traditional romerito recipes by substituting fresh baby spinach for the original ingredient.

-If you are fortunate to have access to real romeritos, plan to take some time to carefully pick over your purchase and remove everything except the tender green stems and leaves.
+If you are fortunate enough to have access to real romeritos, plan to take some time to carefully pick over your purchase and thoroughly clean and remove all dirt, and damaged stems.
 Rinse them repeatedly to ensure that any grit is eliminated.
-When cooking, do not add salt to your dish; test right before serving and add a small amount if it is necessary (which it will probably not be, since romeritos are naturally salty).

 If no actual romeritos are available, feel free to substitute baby spinach or another similarly mild-flavored leafy green.
 Remove and discard any tough stems and thoroughly wash and drain the leaves before starting to cook.
 Cut any large leaves (over 4 inches long) into smaller pieces.

-- Patties: Use your favorite recipe for spinach (or other vegetable) patties/croquettes, but substitute romeritos.
-Serve plain, in mole, or in any Mexican cooking sauce.
+- Patties: Use your favorite recipe for spinach patties but substitute with romeritos.
+Serve plain, in mole sauce, or in any Mexican cooking sauce.

-- An egg's best friend: Chop your romeritos and sautee with a little diced onion.
-Use as a filling for an omelette, or mix into scrambled eggs.
+- Eggs: Chop your romeritos and sautee with a diced onion.
+Use as a filling for an omelet, or mix into scrambled eggs.

-- Make a romerito pie: use romeritos in place of the spinach or Swiss chard in a phyllo dough spanakopita-like savory pastry creation.
+- Savory pie: Use romeritos in place of spinach or Swiss chard in a phyllo dough in a spanakopita-like creation.